APPLIANCE REPAIR : SCHEDULING + PARTS FOLLOW-UP SYSTEM

 Cleaner booking control helps one repaired appliance become future household revenue instead of a one-off ticket.

-A strong repair shop should not depend on one dispatcher catching every detail, one owner jumping in after hours, or one tech calling everybody back perfectly from the road.
+A strong repair shop should not depend on one dispatcher catching every detail, you jumping in after hours, or one tech calling everybody back perfectly from the road.

 The strongest shops do not just repair better.
 They control the window before it drifts.